 3. Super Sorting

-Categorise counters by colour, number or attributes with a sorting set.
+Categorise counters by colour, number or attributes with a sorting set such as the Super Sorting Pie.
 Use Jumbo Tweezers to pick up counters and place them into the correct section.
 Tweezers reinforce fine motor skills, helping to develop the pincer grip which involves using your thumb and pointer finger together to grab things.
 The pincer grip is needed to hold and write with a pencil.

 4. Alphabet Lacing